deepkit/deepkit-framework/README.md

 This library uses a JIT engine to convert data between class instances -> JSON objects and vice-versa.
 This means it builds JS functions in the background once you request a serialization for a certain class.
 The JIT code is then optimized further by the JS engine itself and then executed.
-By using as much information as possible during during build-time allows to achieve the best performance available for serialization in Javascript.
+By using as much information as possible during during build-time allows to achieve the best performance possible.

-See [bench.spec.ts](https://github.com/marcj/marshal.ts/blob/feature/jit/packages/benchmark/bench.spec.ts) for more details:
+See [bench.spec.ts](https://github.com/marcj/marshal.ts/blob/master/packages/benchmark/bench.spec.ts) for more details:

 Tests were conducted on a Macbook Pro i9 with 2,9 GHz.
 On real server hardware with Linux this numbers are easily halved.